Wills Power of Attorney Legal Advice How it Works Pricing

 1. Casting ashes into the wind

-Place the ashes into a scattering tube to keep them secure beforehand.
-Once you’re at your meaningful spot, tap the ashes from the tube into your hand and gently cast the ashes into the wind blowing away from you.
+Once you’re at your meaningful spot, tap the cremated ashes from the tube into your hand and gently cast the ashes into the wind blowing away from you.
+The ability to scatter close to home or in a meaningful place, such as a special park, can be an important way to personalise the cremation process.

-2. Trenching ashes in the sand
+2. Trenching cremated remains in the sand

-At your chosen beach, dig a shallow hole in the sand and pour the ashes into it.
+At your chosen beach, dig a shallow trench in the sand and pour the ashes into it.
 The hole should be deep enough to safely cover the ashes with a layer of sand.
 Let the tide wash over the ashes as you say your farewell.

 3. Ringing ashes around a tree